Niels Ebbesens Vej: History

-Niels Ebbesens Vej was originally a private road linking Vordroftsgård with its fielfs to the west.
+Niels Ebbesens Vej was originally a private road linking Vordroftsgård with its fields to the west.
 It was converted into a public road and gradually extended in the late 1860s.

 One of the first houses on the road was located at the corner of Lykkesholms Allé.
 It was later converted into a maid's school, Den Praktiske Tjenestepigeskole.
 It relocated to new premises at Emiliegade in 1875.

 Kjøbenhavns Forstæders Sporveisselskab's Blegdamsvej Line began operations in 1872.
 The trams passed through Niels Ebbesens Vej on their way from Trianglen in Østerbro to Gammel Kongevej.
-Niels Ebbesens Vej Scool opened at No 10 in 1877.
+Niels Ebbesens Vej School opened at No 10 in 1877.

 Notable buildings

-No. 16 is from 1870 and was designed by Johan Andreas Stillmann (1822-1875).
+No. 16 is from 1870 and was designed by Johan Andreas Stillmann (1822–1875).
 Bo, 15 is from 1871.
 The corner building at No. 24, known as Niels Ebbesens Hus (Niels Ebbesen's House"), is also from the early 1870ss.